 This blog post contains affiliate links which means that if you buy something through such links, I will get a small commission without any extra cost for you.
 Please read my Disclosure for more details.

-1 – Ditch the plastic bags
+1. Ditch the plastic bags

 I’ve already written about how reducing your plastic consumption helps the environment, but here, let’s focus on plastic bags.

-Plastic bags are made from oil and the oil industry is among the most polluting ones in the world.
+Plastic bags are made from oil, and the oil industry is among the most polluting ones in the world.

 During the production process, substantial quantities of greenhouse gas emissions and toxic waste are released into the atmosphere.

 But we should also avoid plastic bags if we consider the issue with the end of their life.

 A plastic bag is on average used for only 12 minutes but it can take up to 1,000 years to decompose.

 Of course, if you already have plastic bags, try reusing them for as long as possible.

 At the end of their life, I suggest that you use them as trash bags.
-This extra tip is a good way to reduce your waste even more.

-2 – Start a meal plan
+2. Start a meal plan

 A third of all food that is produced worldwide goes to waste.
-This is a frightening figure!

 When we throw away food and it sits in landfills, it releases methane.

 In our societies, we are wasting huge quantities of food because we often buy more than we need.

 By only buying food that we know we are going to eat, we drastically reduce the amount of waste we produce in the kitchen.

-If you create a meal plan, you basically will know what food you and your family are going to consume in the week.
-This should dramatically reduce the amount of food waste you are creating each year.
+If you create a meal plan, you basically will know what food you and your family are going to consume during the week.

-3 – Repair your things
+3. Repair your things

 Nowadays, too many people are still sending broken things to landfills when they could just have repaired them.

-Of course, we cannot repair every broken thing.
-We need to trash some broken items which have come at the end of their life and that we cannot fix.
+Sometimes, we need to recycle or trash broken items that have come to the end of their life and that we cannot fix.

 However, we can easily sew a small hole that appears in our clothing.

 Same thing here, I am sure there is a video on YouTube that will perfectly explain how to repair your item.

 I think this is one of my favorite ways to reduce waste and go green!

 You can save a lot of money by repairing your things instead of buying their replacement.

-4 – Get a reusable water bottle
+4. Get a reusable water bottle